Diagnosing Dysphagia - What are we looking for?

 - Following each meal, sit in an upright position (90 degree angle) for at least 30 to 45 minutes.
 If possible, take a brief walk to increase gravitational digestion.

-- DO NOT drink with a straw!
+- DO NOT drink with a straw (thin or regular) unless specifically advised by your therapist!